vraravam/natsumi-browser/README.md

 ![](./images/main-backgroundless.png)

 ## Meet Natsumi! 🦋
+Meet Natsumi Browser (or Natsumi, for short) - a browser mod that truly puts you in control.

 Natsumi Browser (or Natsumi, for short) is a skin made for Firefox and its forks that adds lots of polish to the design and adds new features to further enhance the browsing experience, while retaining customization options to allow you to fully make things yours.